What is Server Monitoring?

 Once the right people are informed, the procedure should be applied.
 This includes approaching the department or professionals that should identify a solution.

-When using server monitoring tools is also possible to predict developments based on historical data and anticipate possible bottlenecks in the future, for example in storage capacities, and take appropriate countermeasures.
+When using server monitoring tools, it is also possible to predict developments based on historical data and anticipate possible bottlenecks in the future, for example in storage capacities, and take appropriate countermeasures.

 What is a virtual server?